COSI-Lab/book/src/services/network/authoritative_dns.md

 One server `dns1.cosi.clarkson.edu` is running on Talos.
 While `dns2.cosi.clarkson.edu` is Atlas.
 Talos is configured as the primary server and Atlas will recieve XFR updates from Talos when ever the zone changes.

 OIT's caching DNS servers are configured to cache the entire zone files over XFR.
-That is why we have XFR enabled for all of Clarkson.
-If we did some extra work we would be able to limit XFR to just their servers.
+That is why we have XFR enabled for OIT's name servers.
+If you notice DNS results are buggy within the Clarkson network it is probably this.

 ## Webhook

 Deploying updates to the dns zones is a great use for Webhooks.
-Currently there is a webhook server built into the [zones]((https://gitea.cosi.clarkson.edu/COSI_Maintainers/zones) repo.
+Currently there is a webhook server built into the [zones](https://gitea.cosi.clarkson.edu/COSI_Maintainers/zones) repo.

 ## Current Configuration